HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 `yieldplotlib` uses a file node and directory structure to parse the yield output packages from AYO and EXOSIMS.
 It then uses a user generated `key_map` to link the EXOSIMS and AYO keys to a universal key in `yieldplotlib`.
-This `key_map` is generated from a CSV file in the repository which is automatically updated on a daily basis daily from an active development version hosted on Google Sheets for broader collaboration.
-An example few lines from the CSV file can be found in the following table.
+This `key_map` is generated from a CSV file in the repository that is automatically updated with changes from an active development version hosted on Google Sheets for broader collaboration.
+An example excerpt from the CSV file can be found in
+\autoref{fig:key_map_csv}.

-![Example portion of the yieldplotlib key map CSV file containing the mappings between AYO, EXOSIMS, and yieldplotlib parameters.](figures/ypl_csv_table.jpeg)
+![Example portion of the yieldplotlib key map CSV file containing the mappings between AYO, EXOSIMS, and yieldplotlib parameters.\label{fig:key_map_csv}](figures/ypl_csv_table.jpeg)

-Once the yield packages are loaded and parsed, a getter can be called on the directories to return the corresponding value from the respective yield code.
+Once the yield packages are loaded and parsed, a getter can be called on the directories to return the corresponding value from the respective yield code, for example:

 ```angular2html
 from yieldplotlib.load.ayo_directory import AYODirectory